 - Eliminate entry points into your home.
+The best way to avoid an infestation is to keep spiders out in the first place.
 Repair any damaged shingles or siding.
 Seal spaces you find in the foundation or around wires or pipes that are entering into your home.
 Place mesh covers over vents and drains.
 Inspect packages, deliveries, potted plants, or firewood for spiders before bringing them into your home.

 - Protect yourself from hidden spiders.
 When working in outbuildings like sheds or garages or while gardening, wear gloves.
 Before putting on clothing that you haven't recently worn, shake the items out to dislodge any hiding spiders.
 Things that you rarely use, such as towels or bedding stored in guest rooms, should be shaken out or inspected for hiding spiders before use.

 Like any rodents, groundhogs can bring destruction to a property, but learning the facts can help you avoid groundhog activity on your property altogether.Read More